NotAShelf/nix-kmod-test/README.md

 [^1]:
     "Conventional" is doing some heavy-lifting here.
 A lot of the things done here are conventional _and_ idiomatic.
+Documented?
+Absolutely fucking not.